envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is an expression?
 A: It is anything that produces a data type (Object, String, Number, Boolean, Array, Set, Map, Function, Symbol, undefined, null, etc...).

 ```javascript
 const test = 34; // 34 is an expression
 ```

-Q: What are the javascript collections (types)?
+Q: What are the javascript collections?
 A: Array, Set, Map

 ---